pingswept/me30-website/content/logistics/syllabus.md

 ## Learning electronics when life is really tough (and you might be in quarantine)

 We’re all facing challenges this year that we’ve never faced before.
-In ME 30 this semester, we hope to cultivate a supportive community of people who are helping each other take things one day at a time (while hopefully also learning some useful electronics along the way).
+In ME 30 this semester, we hope to cultivate a supportive community of people who are helping each other take things one day at a time while also learning some electronics along the way.
 But, we know that some days, or even most days, life will be really hard this semester.
 In particular, you might find yourself needing to quarantine, grieve, care for a friend or family member, or care for yourself in this time with its many sources of anxiety and concern.
 As your instructors, we aim to be flexible when those situations arise, and to support you in taking care of yourselves and loved ones.
 We will work with you to amend due dates and find solutions that won’t negatively impact your grade in the course.
 Please feel free to reach out to us, even if just to remind us how hard it is to be a college student right now.

 ## Course expenses